Sam Levinson's "Euphoria" and "The Idol" Take Place in the Same Universe

-If you've been watching HBO's new miniseries Euphoria, you may be wondering if you missed the part where the show's setting is established.
-Don't worry, you didn't — and we doubt a specific town will be named, because showrunners likely want to make the point that the issues faced by the high schoolers in Euphoria aren't unique to one particular geographic area.
-Drug addiction disorders, trauma, and cyberbullying are present in rural areas, cities, and everywhere in between.
+"Euphoria"'s location may have been kept a secret all this time, per a decision made by showrunner Sam Levinson, to likely make the point that the issues faced by the high schoolers aren't unique to one particular geographic area.
+Drug addiction, abuse, trauma, and cyberbullying are present in rural areas, cities, and everywhere in between.

-The mall shown in Euphoria looked fairly generic to me at first glance, but PopBuzz also noted that the scenes appear to have been shot at Del Amo Fashion Center in Torrance, CA, and Jacob Elordi (who plays Nate) took photos with fans at the luxury shopping center.
+The mall shown in "Euphoria"'s first season looks fairly generic at first glance, but PopBuzz also noted that the scenes appear to have been shot at Del Amo Fashion Center in Torrance, CA, and Jacob Elordi (who plays Nate) took photos with fans at the luxury shopping center.